alphatradeeng/alphatradeeng.github.io/readme.md

-First you need to [install Hugo](https://gohugo.io/installation/linux/).
+First you need to [install Hugo v0.128.0](https://github.com/gohugoio/hugo/releases/tag/v0.128.0).
 You can read the Hugo docs for help.

 This repo uses GitHub Actions for build and deployment.